0x01g33k/0x01g33k.github.io/_posts/2021-09-07-ASCWG-2021-Final-Round-Forensics-Challenges-Writeup.md

   ![random.png]({{site.baseurl}}/assets/random.png)

-The JS code injected into the PDF is obfuscated, at first glance, it appears to be base64, but it's not as the obfuscation is random.
+The JS code injected into the PDF is obfuscated, and the obfuscation is random.
 So we need to analyze the shellcode.

 From the tabs above, we select ```Javascript_UI```, and a new prompt will appear.